H1d3r/mimiRust/README.md

       pivioting:
               • shell <SHELL COMMAND>        Execute a shell command through cmd, returns output.
+              • psexec                       Executes a service on another system.
               • clear                        Clears the screen of any past output.
               • exit                         Moves to top level menu
-              • (W.I.P)psexec                Executes a service on another system.
               • (W.I.P)pth                   Pass-the-Hash to run a command on another system.
               • (W.I.P)golden-ticket         Creates a golden ticket for a user account with the domain.